ASML Company Profile

 Official sources

-Primary inputs are ASML annual reports filed as Form 20-F. Links below use the filing URLs stored in the collected metadata; fiscal-year rows map to the filing set noted for each slice.
+Primary inputs are ASML annual reports filed as Form 20-F. Links below use the filing URLs stored in the project metadata; fiscal-year rows map to the filing set noted for each slice.

 Used for FY2021